MateuszJanduraUszu/filesystem/README.md

   # add a description of the file class here

 directory:
-  # add a description of the path class here
+  # add a description of the directory class here